Customer Service: 503-823-7770

 Are water supplies typical this year?

 Each fall, the Bull Run reservoirs refill to capacity and remain full until drawdown.
 Drawdown occurs each year when more water is used from our reservoirs than streams carry into them.
 Drawdown typically occurs around July 4 and lasts until the fall rain return.
-The above average rainfall this winter has filled the reservoirs, resulting in a typical water supply.
+The winter rainfall has filled the reservoirs, resulting in a typical water supply.

 What can I do to use water wisely this summer?